great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_create_a_new_checkpoint.md

 ---
 import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-This guide will help you create a new Checkpoint, which allows you to couple an Expectation Suite with a data set to validate.
+This guide will help you create a new <TechnicalTag tag="checkpoint" text="Checkpoint" />, which allows you to couple an <TechnicalTag tag="expectation_suite" text="Expectation Suite" /> with a data set to <TechnicalTag tag="validation" text="Validate" />.

 Note: As of Great Expectations version 0.13.7, we have updated and improved the Checkpoints feature.
 You can continue to use your existing legacy Checkpoint workflows if you’re working with concepts from the Batch Kwargs (v2) API.
 If you’re using concepts from the BatchRequest (v3) API, please refer to the new Checkpoints guides.